What Are the Main Causes of Truck Accidents?

 At Blasingame, Burch, Garrard & Ashley, P.C., our truck accident lawyers are expert investigators who know what insurance adjusters are looking for and know how to prove fault and disprove allegations made against our clients.
 Fill out our contact form today and tell us more about your crash or call us to set up a free consultation at 706-354-4000.

-BBGA has offices in Atlanta, Athens, and Lake Oconee, and we help truck accident victims across Georgia hold negligent trucking companies responsible.
+BBGA has offices in Athens and Lake Oconee, and we help truck accident victims across Georgia hold negligent trucking companies responsible.